syncfusion-content/js-api-docs/api/js/ejGrid.md

 <ts name="ej.Grid.SummaryType"/>

-Gets or sets a value that indicates the type of calculations to be performed for the corresponding summary column
+Gets or sets a value that indicates the type of calculations to be performed for the corresponding summary column.
+See <a href="global.html#enum:summarytype">summaryType</a>.

 #### Default Value:
 {:.param}